objarni/code-katas/README.md

   - practicing Arrange-Act-Assert
   - practicing the Red-Green-Refactor cycle
   - practicing 'what' instead of 'how' thinking
-  - practicing KISS and YAGNI principles
-  - practicing 'results ordered coding'
+  - practicing 'results ordered coding' (assert first or bottom-up test writing)
   - practicing refactorings of different kinds
-  - practicing SOLID principles
-  - practicing design patterns

 Hopefully, the Code Katas in this repo will cover all of those areas!